Tungsten Moon landscape

 The SkyDart

 The SkyDart uses a pressure fed, variable throttle, $N_2O_4/MMH$ hypergolic bipropellent engine, similar to the Space Shuttle OMS (orbital maneuvering system) engines, with a specific thrust of 300 seconds.
 Maximum thrust is 20 kN, and minimum thrust is 2 kN.
-Refueling can be automatically performed on the ground, at landing pads equipped with the necessary equipment.
+Request fuel from any ground facility with refueling ability.

 Instruments